 A change in the relative viscosity of over 1 shows a positive interaction between the mucin and sample, and therefore a high degree of interaction between mucin and the sample can be inferred.
 In this case, the high degree of interaction could indicate mucoadhesion, which could lead to a longer residence time for the drug and the longer that a drug is in contact with a tissue, the more likely it is to penetrate.

-These data show that sample A shows a strong positive interaction with mucin, whereas sample B shows less of an interaction and samples C and D show no interaction, Figure 4.
+This data shows that sample A shows a strong positive interaction with mucin, whereas sample B shows less of an interaction and samples C and D show no interaction, Figure 4.

 Within this sample-set it could be concluded that hyaluronic acid leads to a positive interaction with mucin as both samples A and B contain hyaluronic acid (2% w/v and 0.15% w/v, respectively), whereas samples C and D do not.
 In addition, it can be postulated at an increased amount of hyaluronic acid in the sample leads to a larger mucoadhesive response.